- M.S., Syracuse University

 She is the founder and co-director of the annual Syracuse University Human Rights Film Festival and Digital Witness Symposium.
-In 2008, Goenka created the SUBollywood program offered through SU Abroad, and has taken 51 Newhouse students to Mumbai for the month-long immersion.
+In 2008, Goenka created the SUBollywood program offered through SU Abroad, and has taken more than 50 Newhouse students to Mumbai for the month-long immersion.

 Goenka was born and raised in India and continues to be very involved in the South Asian community in America.
 She served as co-director of the federally funded South Asia Center, part of the Moynihan Institute of Global Affairs at SU's Maxwell School of Citizenship and Public Affairs from 2012-14.

 She is a co-founder of Sakhi for South Asian Women, a New York City-based organization working to end violence against women.
 She also served on the board of directors of Breakthrough, an international human rights organization for 11 years.